srinman/aks-networking/cni/cnilab-with-existingaks.md

 kubectl delete deployment --all kubectl delete service --all

-# Create a simple test application with multiple replicas
+# Create a simple test application with a single replicas
-kubectl create deployment test-app --image=nginx --replicas=6
+kubectl create deployment test-app --image=nginx --replicas=1

 # Wait for pods to be ready and check distribution
 kubectl get pods -l app=test-app -o wide